-Energy consumption in Puerto RicoThe most important measure in the energy balance of Puerto Rico is the total consumption of
+Energy consumption in Puerto RicoThe most important figure in the energy balance of Puerto Rico is the total consumption of

 19.48 billion kWhof electric energy per year.
 Per capita this is an average of 5,969 kWh.

 Puerto Rico can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 21 bn kWh, also 108% of own requirements.
+The total production of all electric energy producing facilities is twenty-one bn kWh, also 108% of own requirements.
 The rest of the self-produced energy is either exported into other countries or unused.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.